matplotlib/mplcairo/README.rst

 it requires manual modifications to the PATH and LDFLAGS (as documented by ``brew info llvm``).

-The OSX wheel is built using delocate-wheel_ (to vendor a recent version of libc++).
+The OSX wheel is built using ``tools/build-osx-wheel.sh``, which relies on delocate-wheel_ (to vendor a recent version of libc++).
 Currently, it can only be built from a Homebrew-clang wheel, not a conda-clang wheel (due to some path intricacies...).

 .. _delocate-wheel: https://github.com/matthew-brett/delocate